svandragt/top-php-errorlog/README.md

 ## Requirements

-- Python 3.12.3 (earlier might work)
+- Python 3.12.3 (earlier might work -- AI thinks it requires Python 3.6 or newer to run correctly.)
 - Access to the log files to be analyzed.

 ## Improvements &amp; Contribution: